JimBowler82/JimBowler82/README.md

 Feel free to get in touch!

-- 🔭 I’m currently working on - A full-stack ecommerce application using PHP, Laravel, MySql.
+- 🔭 I’m currently working on - A full-stack laravel ecommerce applications.
 - 🌱 I’m currently learning - _**Laravel & Vue JS**_
 - 💬 Ask me about - **Any questions you might have (_School of Code, Open Univeristy, projects, JavaScript ..._)**
 - 📫 How to reach me: - **See links above!**